 1. Is it easy to rent a car and drive in Oman?

 Oman is one of those countries in which renting a car and driving is easy and enjoyable.
 Most of the roads are in excellent condition, road signs are in Latin characters and navigation is easy, traffic is generally very light, and the majority of the drivers conduct overall a well-mannered road behavior.
+They do drive fast though, but it is mostly on the highways where the ones in a rush use the last lane.

 Poorly maintained roads could only be found in remote locations, but even those are often easily manageable.
 Only wadis (gorges), some of the mountain roads, and dirt tracks will require driving a 4×4 car.